 You Can’t Change Physics

 is the ND: Yag 1064.
-The best wavelength to target the difficult Blue and Green colors is the 694 and the only wavelength to target Red is the 532.
+The best wavelength to target the difficult Blue and Green colours is the 694 and the only wavelength to target Red is the 532.

 Both Revlite SI™ and Picosure™ lasers are manufactured by the same US company, Cynosure™(Cynosure recently purchased Hoya Conbio).
-Revlite is a Q-Switched Laser operating in a nano second range delivering 1064 nm and 532 nm wavelengths and with MultiLite Dye Handpieces extending the wavelength capabilities to include 585 nm and 650 nm.
-Hence, 4 wave lengths to target the most diverse range of tattoo inks.
-Picosure™ Laser operates in pico second range but able to generate only one wave length, 755.
+Revlite is a Q-Switched Laser operating in a nanosecond range delivering 1064 nm and 532 nm wavelengths and with MultiLite Dye Handpieces extending the wavelength capabilities to include 585 nm and 650 nm.
+Hence, 4 wavelengths to target the most diverse range of tattoo inks.
+Picosure™ Laser operates in picosecond range but able to generate only one wavelength, 755.

-It can not remove red coloured inks
+It cannot remove red coloured inks.

 Yes, the laser is accurate and can remove unwanted parts of a tattoo.

-Yes, this is the most commonly performed laser tattoo removal treatment at Medaesthetics.
+Yes, this is the most commonly performed laser tattoo removal treatment at Medaesthetics®.
 There is a small risk associated with it.
 Some cosmetic inks have metallic bases and when the laser beam hits it, it can turn black.
 Once this darkening occurs, it can take several sessions to fix it.
 A test spot is always done first.

 Unfortunately, health insurance does not cover this procedure.

-Aftercare of laser tattoo removal is very similar to the aftercare you had to follow after you had the tattoo!
+Aftercare of laser tattoo removal is very similar to the aftercare you had to follow when you initially had the tattoo.
 During laser treatment, your tattoo may turn white briefly.
 It then swells somewhat and may turn red, but this usually lasts only a few hours.
 It is important to keep that tattoo covered with ointment and a bandage for the first day.
 Usually, it feels like a mild sunburn and does not hurt unless rubbed against.
 Between your treatments, it is important to keep the tattoo covered from the sun to prevent hyperpigmentation (darkening).
 You will receive detailed instructions during your appointment.

--Dermabrasion: To remove the pigment, layers of skin are removed and full thickness scarring will result.
+Dermabrasion: To remove the pigment, layers of skin are removed, and full thickness scarring will result.
 If the treatment fails to go deep enough only partial thickness scarring will occur but remnants of the tattoo can remain.

--Surgery: Removing the skin which contains the tattoo and replacing it with a partial thickness skin graft from elsewhere on the body – two areas of scarring will result.
+Surgery: Removing the skin which contains the tattoo and replacing it with a partial thickness skin graft from elsewhere on the body – two areas of scarring will result.

 If you want your tattoo removed effectively, whilst minimising the risks of skin damage and scarring, you should be treated with a high-end Q-switched Ruby or Q-switched Nd: Yag Laser.
-This is the proven method for safe tattoo removalHigh energy Q-Switched laser treatments are the only safe and effective method of tattoo removal in the world at this time.
+This is the proven method for safe tattoo removal.
+High energy Q-Switched laser treatments are the only safe and effective method of tattoo removal in the world currently.